More about CFRs

 - be declared fit for the role by our occupational health department

 You will then attend an intensive five day training course.
-This is held over three consecutive weekends.
+This is delivered through a variety of models, to include weekdays and/or weekends.

 The training you will receive from us